 (d) PeCB: 50 mg/kg;

 (e) PCN: 10 mg/kg.

+(f) HCBD: 100 mg/kg.

 The low POP content described in the Stockholm Convention is independent from the provisions on hazardous waste under the Basel Convention.

-Wastes with a content of PCB, PCDD/PCDF, HCB, PeCB, or PCN above the values specified in paragraph must be disposed of in such a way that the POP content is destroyed or irreversibly transformed in accordance with the methods described in subsection IV.G.2.
+Wastes with a content of PCB, PCDD/PCDF, HCB, PeCB,, PCN or HCBD above the values specified in paragraph 54 must be disposed of in such a way that the POP content is destroyed or irreversibly transformed in accordance with the methods described in subsection IV.G.2.
 Otherwise, they may be disposed of in an environmentally sound manner when destruction or irreversible transformation does not represent the environmentally preferable option in accordance with the methods described in subsection IV.G.3.

-Wastes with a content of PCB, PCDD/PCDF, HCB , PeCB, or PCN at or below the values specified in paragraph should be disposed of in accordance with the methods referred to in subsection IV.G.4 (disposal methods when the POP content is low) and taking into account subsections IV.I.1 and IV.I.2 (on higher and lower-risk situations, respectively).
+Wastes with a content of PCB, PCDD/PCDF, HCB , PeCB,, PCN or HCBD at or below the values specified in paragraph 54 should be disposed of in accordance with the methods referred to in subsection IV.G.4 (disposal methods when the POP content is low) and taking into account subsections IV.I.1 and IV.I.2 (on higher and lower-risk situations, respectively).

 For further information, see section III.A of the General technical guidelines.